Slow growth of quantum magic in disorder-free Stark many-body localization: Numerical results

 \section{Numerical results}

-This section examines how the Stark gradient $F$ shapes the growth and saturation of nonstabilizerness $M_2(t)$, its dependence on the initial state and system size $L$, and its relation to entanglement dynamics.
-As a reference for complete randomization we use the Haar benchmark $M_2^{\mathrm{Haar}}$, and quantify the deviation from it by $\Delta M_2\!\equiv\!M_2^{\mathrm{Haar}}-M_2$.
-All numerical calculations were carried out with the \texttt{TensorCircuit-NG}~\cite{Zhang_2023} and \texttt{Qiskit}~\cite{qiskit}.
+This section examines how the Stark gradient $F$ controls the slow growth and saturation of quantum magic $M_2(t)$, its dependence on initial states and system size $L$, and its relation to entanglement dynamics.
+As a reference for complete randomization, we use the Haar benchmark $M_2^{\mathrm{Haar}}$ in Eq.~\eqref{eq:M2_haar}, and quantify the deviation by $\Delta M_2$ in Eq.~\eqref{eq:deltaM2}.
+All numerical realizations were carried out with \texttt{TensorCircuit-NG}~\cite{Zhang_2023} and \texttt{Qiskit}~\cite{qiskit}.
+Time evolution is implemented in the computational basis with controlled numerical precision, and the 2-SRE is evaluated using an efficient XOR fast Walsh--Hadamard-transform (XOR-FWHT)~\cite{xorfwht} based routine rather than explicit Pauli-string enumeration.
+For random Bloch-sphere product states, we average observables over an ensemble of independently sampled initial states.
+Full numerical details, including the XOR-FWHT evaluation of $M_2$, ensemble sampling, plateau extraction, and validation tests, are provided in Appendix~\ref{app:numerics}.